joomla-framework/database/docs/v1-to-v2-update.md

 `Joomla\Database\QueryInterface` has been added to the package.
 All query objects must now implement this interface.

+### Query feature interfaces deprecated

+As `Joomla\Database\QueryInterface` is now extending `Joomla\Database\Query\LimitableInterface` and `Joomla\Database\Query\PreparableInterface`, these
+feature interfaces are no longer required and are deprecated.
+All query objects must implement `Joomla\Database\QueryInterface` and as of 3.0 the methods defined in the deprecated interfaces will be moved into `Joomla\Database\QueryInterface`.

 ### Support for parameterized queries required

 `Joomla\Database\QueryInterface` extends `Joomla\Database\Query\PrepareableInterface`, which is the interface defining that